tjcsl/ion/SETUP.md

 ## Set Up

 1. Create your own fork of the [``tjcsl/ion`` repository](https://github.com/tjcsl/ion.git).
-2. Clone the Ion repositiory from your Ion fork by running ``git clone git@github.com:<YOUR_GITHUB_USERNAME>/ion.git intranet``.
+2. Clone the Ion repository from your Ion fork by running ``git clone git@github.com:<YOUR_GITHUB_USERNAME>/ion.git intranet``.
 Note: if your host machine is running Windows, please run ``git config core.autocrlf input`` before cloning to prevent line ending issues.
 3. Run ``cd config/docker``
 4. Run `docker compose build ` (or use `docker-compose build` if this doesn't work)
 5. Run ``docker compose up``